 - Refrigeration: In the refrigerator, you can store rasam for 2 to 3 days.

-This rasam recipe post from the archives first published in February 2014 has been republished and updated with better images, video and my expert tips and FAQs.
+This Rasam recipe post from the archives first published in February 2014 has been republished and updated on November 2022.

 Can I add kasuri methi instead of coriander leaves at the end?

 Just learning to cook veg following your instructions.
 Thanks for sharing your experience with the recipes.

 Thanks and nice to know.
 Thanks also for the rating on the recipe.

 I’ll have to try the tomato one too, although I’ve always been a fan of tamarind!